seemenkina/spiffe-example/java-spiffe-federation-jboss/README.md

 $ dc exec spire-server-backend ./spire-server bundle set -id spiffe://example.org
 ```

-Copy and paste the bundle you got in the output from the previous step, and then press Ctrl-D.
+Copy and paste the bundle you got in the output from the previous step, and then press Ctrl+D.

 Show SPIRE Server 2 bundle: